w3c/mathml-docs/minimal-intent-core.md

 Defaults mean that authoring software needs to use `intent` when the default value doesn't match what the author expects.
 If we get the defaults right, that means only ambiguous notations need intent.

 ## Tags in Core
 AT should have a specified default interpretation for every MathML Element.
 That doesn't mean that the exact words are specified, only that they choose words that convey the default meaning.
-For example, `mfrac` division by default, and words like "start fraction x over y end fraction" or just "x over y" should be used.
+For example, `mfrac` means division by default, and words like "start fraction x over y end fraction" or just "x over y" should be used.
 The exact wording depends on the audience.

 The default meanings and special cases for all the MathML elements are:
 * leaf tags speak their contents.
 Exceptions are: